Holdcroft launches legislative career

 Read MoreSeveral years ago, Sen. Rick Holdcroft of Bellevue noticed that certain trees on his property weren’t bearing fruit.
 So he brought in some help: honeybees.

-Read MoreA bill that would limit when school bond elections may be held was considered by the Education Committee Jan.
-30.
+Read MoreA bill that would limit when school bond elections may be held was heard by the Government, Military and Veterans Affairs Committee Jan.
+22.

 Read MoreSenators reconvened Jan.
-3 to begin introduction of new bills.
+21 to continue introduction of new bills.

 Read More